homezen/gslm-starter-project/README.md

 Syncing and versioning your configs are easiest when done via CI.
 Setting this up is quick and painless:

 1. Create a git repo for your config and populate it with this starter project
-1. Ensure that the `GITHUB_TOKEN` env var is set to your Github personal access token in CI
+1. Set the `GITHUB_TOKEN` env var in CI to your Github personal access token
 1. (optional) Ensure that CI has write access to your git repo
+1. Configure CI to install dependencies (`npm install` and `bundle install`)
 1. Configure the CI test command to be `npm run lint`
 1. Configure the CI deployment command to be `npm run sync`
 1. (optional) After `npm run sync` run `npm run release`
-    - This will create and push a git tag, allowing you to later revert changes
+    - This will create and push a git tag on every sync

 `circle.yml` will make sync and release work out of the box using CircleCI (<https://circleci.com/>).
 PRs welcome for configs for other CI services.